 Feedback provides a competitive edge in business.
 Its importance cannot be understated.
 No matter how hard you strive to resolve customer queries, something will slip under the radar.
 No better way to find out than by hearing from those you serve.

 Some ways to collect customer feedback include:

-Show your customers that you are approachable.
+Be personal.
+It’s important your customers find you approachable.